NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 Use trigger to click on something (the click will have to last up till half a second on the TI sometimes).
 On the TI you can click on all side and bottom buttons, except when EDIT, ADD or INS steerpoint/map-area-point.
 Also when not in any menu.
 Sometimes in menu MSDA a white info box is shown.
 Some fields can be clicked, and then input on the data-panel.
 Field will blink when input active.
-When MMAN is enabled, manual map centering can be done by clicking on the map.
-Notice this can be confusing if MYPS is not set to 3.
+When MMAN is enabled, map will be moved instead of cursor.
 When clicking on a radar echo in MI, it get selected/locked.
 Same for TI, but on the TI it will also set steer order on that echo.
+In MSDA/UDAT menu LV/FF points can be dragged when no polygon is being edited.
+To grba them hold trigger on center of symbol.

+To control cursor directly while flying, bind these properties to your stick/hotas:

+ja37/systems/cursor-control-X
+ja37/systems/cursor-control-Y
+ja37/systems/cursor-select